deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17249/index.md

 ![](figures/figures_10_0.png)

-> 🔼 Figure 7 shows a comparison of ground truth images with our rendered test images, highlighting the specular and diffuse components separately.
+> 🔼 Figure 7 shows a comparison of ground truth images with rendered test images, highlighting specular and diffuse color components.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Visualization our specular and diffuse color.
 Specular regions are emphasized while non-specular areas are dimmed to highlight the results of specular region color decomposition.